BIPP STUDY

 We will also ask for optional samples of your child's saliva.
 This will allow us to examine immune markers which help us indicate how the body reacts to stress.

-A taxi will pick up the child and their parent(s) and drop them at St Thomas' Hospital, where they will be met by a member of our team.
-The taxi will also be called for the family at the end of the session to take them home.
+We cover transport, if you would like, a taxi will pick up the child and their parent(s) and drop them at St Thomas' Hospital, where they will be met by a member of our team.
+A taxi can also be called for the family at the end of the session to take them home.

 While the child is busy, the parent will be asked to fill out some questionnaires regarding the child's development.
 The parent will also be interviewed by an experienced researcher about his/her child's behaviours.